-B. But the court of appeals did not rest its findings of systemwide discrimination solely on proof energian energy were provided and and the second second
+B. But the court of appeals did not rest its findings of systemwide discrimination solely on proof of unremedied historical practices of racial discrimination.

-S. Second and M. Shi and South States and South States and South States and South States and S States and Stat States and States States and of unremedied historical practices of racial discrimination.
 Respondents offered substantial evidence that the Boards' intentional discrimination continued to the present, and the court of appeals expressly based its findings of systemwide segregation on those recent practices, as well as the past practices just described.
-In determining whether the Boards intentionally maintained segregative policies, the courv of appeals properly evaluated the Boards' contemporary practices in light of its findings regarding the 40year history of intentional segregation in the design and operation of these school systems, which gave rise to a strong inference that both Boards continued to practice racial discrimination.
+In determining whether the Boards intentionally maintained segregative policies, the courv of appeals properly evaluated the Boards' contemporary practices in light of its findings regarding the 40-year history of intentional segregation in the design and operation of these school systems, which gave rise to a strong inference that both Boards continued to practice racial discrimination.